sul-dlss/purl/README.md

 ## Deploying

-Please create a github release before deploying to production.

-Capistrano is used for deployment

-    $ cap dev deploy
+Deployment is handled automatically via Jenkins when a release is published to GitHub.